 Choose the Thursday Next series if you're looking for a mystery set in a fantasy world.
-Detective Thursday solves literature-related mysteries, and in the debut novel, she has to uncover who stole a novel written by Charles Dickens.
-On her journey, which involves a deep dive into the world of Jane Eyre, Thursday discovers more about not only the case but herself and her past as well.
+Detective Thursday solves literature-related mysteries, and in the debut novel, The Eyre Affair, she has to uncover who stole a novel written by Charles Dickens.
+On her journey, which involves a deep dive into the world of Jane Eyre, Thursday discovers more about not only the case, but also about herself and her past.

 The Lord of the Rings by J.R.R.
 Tolkien